heroku/heroku-buildpack-kong/README.markdown

 This buildpack installs a [release phase](https://devcenter.heroku.com/articles/release-phase) script to automatically run Kong's database migrations for each deployment.

-Apps can define a custom pre-release script which will be automatically invoked before the built-in release phase script.
+Apps can define a custom pre/post-release script which will be automatically invoked before/after the built-in release phase script.

-Simply commit your executable script to the app's repo as `bin/prerelease`, and then that script will be run for every release.
+Simply commit your executable script to the app's repo as `bin/prerelease` or `bin/postrelease`, and then that script will be run for every release.
 The release will fail if the script exits with non-zero status.

 #### Testing